flat35hd99/template_latex/README.md

-# Simple Template of LaTeX
+# Simple Template of LaTeX on devcontainer

 - Simple
 - Separated files